TannerBaldus/dosido/README.md

 7. Choosing yes will loop you back to step 4.
 Choose no to finish.
 _What is the url that you are going to host your assets.
 Usually this will be your git repository's Github pages url._
 8. Enter the URL where you're hosting your Markdown files.
+NOTE: Use `http://docs.meridianapps.com`.

 ### Publish New Articles